timotheelionnet/BeadBuddy/README.md

 ### Quickstart Workflow
 1. **Thermalize the microscope** (~2.5–3 hours).
 2. **Acquire bead dataset**:
-   - 3×3 grid of Z-stacks
+   - 3×3 grid of Z-stacks (must be imaged in 3D regardless)
    - 2.5% overlap
    - All imaging channels used in your experiment
 3. **Acquire and localize single molecule data**.